spree/spree/guides/content/developer/tutorials/security.markdown

 ### REST API

-The REST API behaves slightly differently that a standard user.
-First, an admin has to create the access key before any user can query the REST API, this includes generating the key for the admin him/herself.
+The REST API behaves slightly differently than a standard user.
+First, an admin has to create the access key before any user can query the REST API.
+This includes generating the key for the admin him/herself.
 This is not the case if `Spree::Api::Config[:requires_authentication]` is set to `false`.